-'Additional Tier 1 (AT1) capital' AT1 capital largely comprises eligible non-common equity capital securities and any related share premium.
+'Additional Tier 1 (AT1) capital' A type of capital as defined in the CRR largely comprising eligible non-common equity capital securities and any related share premium.

 'Additional Tier 1 (AT1) securities' Non-common equity securities that are eligible as AT1 capital.